 You can also target only employees of a specific company.
 The uses here are limited.
 But one creative opportunity would be for job seekers looking to remind employees of a certain company that they are available.

 Campaigns, Pricing and Scheduling

 Now it’s time to break out the checkbook.
 For your first ad, start slow.
 Figure out what works.

 1) Campaign & Budget: Name your campaign and set a budget (either lifetime or daily).
 It’s good to name your campaign something that is easy to associate with the audience you’re targeting and the messaging you’re using.

 In terms of budget, I’d start very small.
 Maybe even $1 or $2 lifetime.
 This first campaign will be an experiment, determining what works.

 2) Schedule: Either run your campaign continuously starting now until it’s exhausted or pick a specific day(s) and times for it to run.
 Know your audience and when they are most receptive and interactive.

-3) Pricing: Here, you have an option of either “Pay for Impressions” (CPM) or “Pay for Clicks” (CPC).
+3) Pricing: Here, you have an option of either “Pay for Impressions” (CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience.) or “Pay for Clicks” (Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links.).
 I would always start with CPM.
 The best ads will allow you to get a lower CPC than you would have otherwise gotten with the CPC option.